This is unpublished

 • What visa can be sponsored?

 • The UW Department of Radiology’s 4-year ABR Alternate Pathway program is eligible for J-1 sponsorship at this time.
-H-1B transfers are supported.
+H-1B transfers and J-1 transfers are supported.

 • Can I apply without my USMLE Step 3 score?